alinachrks/Product_Management/README.md

 ### 9. Product Retirement
 Planning and executing the retirement of a product, including communicating the end-of-life to customers and ensuring that the product is replaced with a suitable alternative.

-### Conclusion
-These are some of the key projects that Product Managers can focus on to drive the success of their products and their organization.
-Effective execution of these projects can result in increased revenue, better customer satisfaction, and a competitive edge in the market.